ChimpStudios/AmCharts/README.md

 ## Getting Started

 1. Clone this repo
-2. In your Mac project Add the freshly cloned 'AmChartsLibrary.xcodeproj' to your workspace.
+2. In your project Add the freshly cloned 'AmChartsLibrary.xcodeproj' to your workspace.
 [Adding an Existing Project to a Workspace](https://developer.apple.com/library/ios/recipes/xcode_help-structure_navigator/articles/Adding_an_Existing_Project_to_a_Workspace.html)

 ### OS X